dotnet/dotnet-docker/documentation/supported-platforms.md

 Each distribution (distro) has a unique approach to releasing, schedule, and end-of life (EOL).
 This prohibits the definition of a one-size-fits-all policy.
 Instead, a policy is defined for each supported distro.

-- Alpine — support tip and retain support for the previous version one quarter (3 months) after a new version is released.
+- Alpine — support latest and retain support for the previous version one quarter (3 months) after a new version is released.
 - Debian — support the latest *stable* version at the time a `major.minor` version of .NET is released.
 As new *stable* versions are released, support is added to the latest .NET version and latest LTS (if they differ).
 - Ubuntu — support the latest *LTS* version at the time a `major.minor` version of .NET is released.
 As new *LTS* versions are released, support is added to the latest .NET version and latest LTS (if they differ).